matheuslenke/Tonto/README.md

 ### ⚙️ Initializing

  * Run `npm run langium:generate` to generate TypeScript code from the grammar definition.
- * Run `npm run build` to compile all TypeScript code.
+ * Run `npm run build` to compile all TypeScript code or `npm run watch` if you want the compiler to work automatically everytime you update your files
  * Press `F5` to open a new window with your extension loaded.
  * Create a new file with a file name suffix matching your language.
  * Verify that syntax highlighting, validation, completion etc. are working as expected.